josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🦁_why_men_cry_terrorist_when_women_say_no.md

 - South Asian women → “grooming / extremist pressure”

 The man’s narrative fits pre-existing schema.
 It feels “plausible” because racism and misogyny have already furnished the template.

 ### 4. **No Concept of Narcissistic Injury**
 Institutions lack a schema for **male retaliation following a boundary**.

 Without that schema, the system miscategorises his grievance as “risk data.”

+The lack represents a wider assumption by the same men: that their entitlement has basis in shared realities, and is "natural".

 ### 5. **Bureaucratic Convenience**
 It is easier to escalate a woman into a “concern” than to challenge a man’s misuse of safeguarding language.

 ---